ZeroAlster/LoopAcademy_ML_Workshop/README.md

 Data for classifying if patients will survive for at least one year after a heart attack is given and we are going to create pipline for this problem; starting from preprocessing tasks( like normalization,standardization ,...) to creating KNN model for the problem and evaluate our method.
 The link to the dataset and important notes about it is [here](https://archive.ics.uci.edu/ml/datasets/echocardiogram).
 I also write as many as comments for each section of this first project in the jupter notebook.

-## Project 2 : Regression task for Medical Cost Personal Datasets
+## Project 2 : Regression task for Medical Cost Personal Datasets [Kaggle Competition](https://www.kaggle.com/mirichoi0218/insurance)

 In this project we want to predict the cost of insurance using different regression algorithms here we focused on 'Linear Regression' / 'Ridge Regression' /'Lasso Regression' /'ElasticNet' /'MLP Regression' and we also compared these methods on proposed datasets.